Archive for December, 2006

 This is the current design for my editorial promo card.
 As you see I used two images from my recent hunting assignment.
 I really appreciate how the images work together.
 If you have an opinion speak now or forever hold your peace.
 Card design by Brad Holderness.

-December 28, 2006
+Monthly Archives: December 2006

 Meet Kabir and his friend Enamul.
 Both are Bangladeshian - Americans living in New York City.
 I have had the pleasure to meet and photograph several families from Bangladesh.
 This Sunday I will spend time with another Bangladeshian family.